cloud-ark/kubeplus/docs/kubeplus-components.rst

    :width: 550px
    :align: center

 To understand this further let us see how a platform team can build a MySQL service for their product team/s to consume.
-The base Kubernetes cluster has MySQL Operator on it (either installed by the Platform team or bundled by the Kubernetes provider).
+The base Kubernetes cluster has MySQL Operator installed on it (either installed by the Platform team or bundled by the Kubernetes provider).

 .. image:: mysql-as-a-service.png
    :height: 250px